hahohe1892/Frank_thk_inv/README.md

 To generate custom input data, refer to these resources or others and observe the structure of the provided `foo_input.nc` files.

 ### Output
-The output is stored as a **NetCDF** file in the run folder.
+The output is stored as a **NetCDF** file in the output folder.
 It includes:
 - Initial conditions
 - Intermediate inversion steps
 - Final result at the last time step